-Invisalign Update Number 2
+Invisalign Review/Update Number 2

 This is the second post I have written about Invisalign.
 If you would like to read my first post which explains why I started on the road to teeth correction please click here.